AnyDSL/anydsl.github.io/index.md

 ## Embedding of DSLs in Impala

 When developing a DSL, people from different areas come together:
-- The *application developer* who just wants to use the DSL,
+- the *application developer* who just wants to use the DSL,
 - the *DSL designer* who develops domain-specific abstractions, and
 - the machine expert who knows the target machine very well and how to massage the code in order to achieve good performance.

 AnyDSL allows a *separation of these concerns* using
-- Higher-order functions,
+- higher-order functions,
-- Partial evaluation and,
+- partial evaluation and,
 - triggered code generation.

 ### Application Developer